Boris Johnson threatens to privatise Passport Office

 If they cannot promise better value, No 10 will see if the "private sector can do it in their place".

+The Passport Office - which reports directly to the Home Office - is dealing with a large backlog as the number of new applications rocketed after the pandemic and Brexit.

-The government source said many families were being forced for pay for premium services because of delays in the system, increasing costs when household budgets were already being squeezed.
+A government source said many families were being forced for pay for premium services because of delays in the system, and travellers have reported needing to cancel holidays.

-They added that the issue "goes to the heart of the cost of living" and "basic competence" of arms-length government bodies.
+They claimed the issue "goes to the heart of the cost of living" and "basic competence" of arms-length government bodies.

+Home Office Minister Kevin Foster told MPs on Monday the service had processed one million applications last month, compared to seven million for the whole of last year.

+He said the government had no intention of letting the current processing time slide further, but urged people to apply to renew outdated passports "as soon as possible".